garrekstemo/Optics-Tutorials/src/lesson05.md

 ## About this article
-This article shows the detail flow and contents of Lesson 5.\
+This article shows the detailed flow and contents of Lesson 5.\
 The purpose of this article is to make it easy to redo this tutorial in the future.\
 Therefore, the following part shows the step-by-step guide to do this lesson.